spring-guides/gs-integration/README.md

 Make the application executable
 -------------------------------

-Although it is common to configure a Spring Integration plan within a larger application, perhaps even a web applicaion, there's no reason that it can't be defined in a simpler standalone application.
+Although it is common to configure a Spring Integration plan within a larger application, perhaps even a web application, there's no reason that it can't be defined in a simpler standalone application.
 That's what you do next, creating a main class that kicks off the integration plan and also declares a handful of beans to support the integration plan.
 You also build the application into a standalone executable JAR file.

 ### Create a main class